Bachelor of Science in

 Life Communication prompts students to identify their passion and excitement to use the gift of speech for good.
 By working through the process of topic selection, research, and speech organization, students will build confidence in serving others with their communication.
 In Life Communication, students will be encouraged to know their story, challenged to live their story, and empowered to tell their story.

-COM 290 – Professional Communication
+Professional Communication

-By exploring the fundamental concepts, principles, and skills needed for effective communication, student are preparing for connections in a global world.
+Explores the fundamental concepts, principles, and skills needed for effective communication in a global world.
 Emphasis will be given to communication concepts, skillful writing, professional interviewing, organized informational presentations, and cultural intelligence in the workplace.
-Prerequisites: COM 140, ENG 105
+Prerequisite: ENG 101, COM 140

-ENG 300 – College Writing and Research
+College Writing and Research

 Students will learn the importance of using credible sources and building strong arguments.
 Students will develop thesis statements, introductions and conclusions, consider audience and purpose, and integrate credible and scholarly sources using APA formatting.
 They will develop writing skills to help in academic courses, business pursuits, ministry, as well as other career positions.

-HST 231 – World Civilization
+HST 231

 Provides students with skills in historical research and analysis, a chronological understanding and factual knowledge spanning from the dawn of civilization to 1700.
 Emphasis is placed on the origins and achievements of the core civilizations of Asia, Africa, America, and Greco– Roman civilizations.
 In addition, Christian, Islamic and Byzantine cultures will be studied.
 The ultimate focus will be to provide students with a historical, factual, cultural, and geographical knowledge of ancient history and its relationship to the Bible.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments up to the early modern world civilizations within the interrelations of societies and cultures.

-PHL 133 – Philosophy and Worldview
+Philosophy and Worldview

 Addresses the fact that our culture is confronted with a vast assortment of differing philosophies and worldviews; each claiming to be true.
 Focus is provided to understand and evaluate these various belief systems in an increasingly pluralistic society.
 Main ideas of eight different worldviews will be explored while the student develops and expresses a personal worldview.
 Topics will center around the nature of God, reality, nature of man, death, truth, morality, and the meaning of life.
 The primary purpose of this course is to challenge students to examine the timeless truths of Christianity.

-SOC 243 – Introduction to Cultural Diversity
+Introduction to Cultural Diversity

 An exploration of cultural diversity and multiculturalism from a Christian faith perspective.
 This course provides a process to understand and practice cultural diversity competence.
 It is designed to initiate and provide ongoing preparation for effective interaction with everyone in our culturally diverse world.
-Growth in these skills equips individuals with the social graces needed to form bonds of mutual trust that will bridge the differences that ordinarily divide people.
+Growth in these skills equips individuals with the social graces needed to form bonds of mutual trust that will bridge the differences that ordinarily divides people.

-Provides a general understanding of environmental science, while exploring Provides a general understanding of environmental science, while exploring the natural world and the resources it provides.
+Provides a general understanding of environmental science, while exploring the natural world and the resources it provides.
 The study of environmental science is approached with an understanding of the responsibilities of human beings to practice wise stewardship of God’s creation.
 Topics include, but are not limited to, exploration of environmental issues, the relations between living and nonliving things, human responsibility for the environment and the earth’s resources now and in the future.

-Elective – Arts and Sciences Elective
+Arts and Sciences Electives

-Bible & Theology Core – 30 Credits
+Bible & Theology Core

-BIB 141 – Old Testament
+BIB 141

 A survey of Old Testament literature in its historical setting.
 Attention is given to outstanding persons, events, and theological emphases.

-BIB 143 – New Testament
+BIB 143

 A survey of New Testament literature including a study of its historical settings, literary type, and main theological themes.
 Attention will also be given to outstanding persons, events, and major teachings.

-THE 254 – Introduction to Dispensational Theology
+Introduction to Dispensational Theology

 Provides an overview of the basic tenets of Dispensational Theology.
 Included is a study of foundational passages in the Bible, a review of the historical development, as well as how a dispensational perspective shapes the study of Scripture.
 Special consideration will be given to the mid–Acts dispensational views of Grace Christian University.

-THE 256 – Christian Theology I
+Christian Theology I

 A survey of foundational doctrines of systematic theology including Bibliology, Theology Proper (God), Christology (Christ) and Pneumatology (Holy Spirit).
-It will include an overview of the mid–Acts dispensational perspective of theology held by the institution.
+It will include an overview of the midActs dispensational perspective of theology held by the institution.
 The course also encourages the practical integration of these doctrines in the life and service of the Christian.

-BIB 442 – Letters of Paul
+Letters of Paul

 Examines the background and ministry of Paul, as well as the origin and purpose of each of the Pauline epistles in the context of the development of his ministry.
 The study will include an analysis and synthesis of major Pauline themes, including the Pauline concept of the church and its mission.

-LEA 372 – Organizational Leadership
+Organizational Leadership

-MIN 370 – Spiritual Formation
+Spiritual Formation

-THE 454 – Knowing God
+Knowing God

 Provides an in–depth study of Theology Proper, the study of God the Father.
 Included with this will be understanding the Trinity doctrine, with an emphasis on biblical, historical and theological dimensions of knowing God as the Father, Son and Holy Spirit.

-THE 332 – Christian Ethics
+Christian Ethics

 Lays the foundation for a Christian response to ethical issues arising in 21st Century Western culture.
 Attention is given to the biblical foundation of Christian personal and social ethics, the history of ethics, ethical decision–making, and personal character development.
 Application of these topics will be made to a range of contemporary issues.

-THE 453 – Christian Theology II
+Christian Theology II

 An in–depth study of the doctrines of systematic theology, including Anthropology (Man), Hamartiology (Sin), Soteriology (Salvation and the Atonement), Angelology (Angels), Ecclesiology (Church) and Eschatology (End Times).
 These doctrines will be considered from the mid–Acts dispensational view of theology held by Grace Christian University.
 The course also encourages the practical integration of these doctrines in the life and service of the Christian.